yatingz205/bios-611-project/README.md

 This project investigates employment and salary data in the United States in 2020, where Industry is cagegorized by the **North American Industry Classification System (NAICS)** and occupation by the **Standard Occupational Classification (SOC) System**.
 Our primary data source is from U.S. BUREAU OF LABOR STATISTICS.

 There are four sections of analysis centered around our parameter of interest:
- - In the first section, we categorize our data by industry according to the NAICS and analyze the distribution of hourly wage within each industry.
+ - First section: we categorize our data by industry according to the NAICS and analyze the distribution of hourly wage within each industry.
- - In the second section, we categorize our data based on the six-digit 2018 SOC code.
+ - Second section: we categorize our data based on the six-digit 2018 SOC code.
- - In the third section, we group the data by state and focus on the spatial pattern of total employment and income level across states.
+ - Third section: we group the data by state and focus on the spatial pattern of total employment and income level across states.
- - In the fourth section, we combine employment data with estimated automation probability score (Frey & Osborne, 2017) and investigate the relationship between salary, employment, and the predicted chance of automation across occupations.
+ - Fourth section: we combine employment data with estimated automation probability score (Frey & Osborne, 2017) and investigate the relationship between salary, employment, and the predicted chance of automation across occupations.

 ## Instruction:
 #### Build Environment